 Most people associate South Florida with sunshine.
 There's a select group, however, that identifies it with speed.
 That group consists of more than 20 shipping lines and 12 terminal operators.
 For them, the fastest and most strategic course for their cargo is Port Everglades.

 Port Everglades has rapidly established itself as one of Florida's leading seaports for containerized cargo, serving more than 150 ports in 70 countries.
-We're at the epicenter of a region that thrives on trade and tourism.
+The port is at the epicenter of a region that thrives on trade and tourism.
 It is perfectly positioned for companies that conduct business in Central America and South America, the Caribbean, Europe and the Far East.

 A Leading U.S. Container Port

-In Fiscal Year 2022, Port Everglades exceeded 1.1 million TEUs (20-foot equivalent units, the industry's standard container measurement).
-Reporting a total of 1,107,546 million TEUs places Port Everglades as the 12th busiest container port in the United States.
+In Fiscal Year 2023, Port Everglades exceeded 1 million TEUs (20-foot equivalent units, the industry's standard container measurement).
+The port is No. 1 in the perishables market in Florida and the 11th busiest container port in the United States.

 Less Waves.
 More Speed.